English to Hungarian Document Translation Services

 What makes English to Hungarian document translation so different?

 Hungarian is chock full of unique grammar rules and odd letters that go way beyond the traditional Roman alphabet.
 As a result, Hungarian is considered to be one of the hardest languages to learn.
-That’s why finding the right Hungarian translation service is so important!
+That’s why finding the right Hungarian to English document translation service is so important!

-So, what should you be looking for in an English to Hungarian translator?
+So, what should you be looking for in an English to Hungarian business document translator?

 1. Someone who is well-versed in conjugations

 Doing a Hungarian to English translation can be tricky because you won’t find gender words like “he”, “she”, or “they”.
 Instead, the verbs themselves change to reflect the gender of the sentence’s subject.

 For example, instead of saying “he plays tennis” or “she plays tennis”, a Hungarian translation would use two different words for “plays”.
 Depending on who exactly was doing the playing, the verb would change from sentence to sentence.
-If your translator can’t keep all of the different conjugations straight, you may never know who exactly is being talked about!
+If your Hungarian to English translator can’t keep all of the different conjugations straight, you may never know who exactly is being talked about!

 2. Someone who has been studying it for a long time

-Despite the fact that millions of people speak it, there are few people who can actually offer Hungarian translation services because the language takes so long to learn!
+Despite the fact that millions of people speak it, there are few people who can actually offer English to Hungarian translation services because the language takes so long to learn!
 In fact, the U.S. State Department classifies Hungarian as a Category II language — meaning that it’s only slightly easier to learn than Category III languages (like Arabic, Cantonese, Japanese, Korean, Mandarin, Taiwanese, Wu).